 The church planter must spend a majority of their time in efforts of personal evangelism.

-I found from my own experience that other things will often force their way in to distracting the church planter from this work:
+I found from my own church planting experiences that other things will often force their way in to distracting you from this work:

 - Leadership Development